toubi92/ToubisLinuxResources/know-how/git.md

 	git checkout -B master # sets the master ref without changing local state git gc --prune=now # removes unreachable commits (no ref pointing to it) git log --graph --decorate $(git rev-list -g --all) # This still shows the lost commit

+## Modify last commit (e.g. add some more files, comments, ...)
+Stage the files you would like to get included

+    git commit --amend

+Will open a dialog to edit the commit message